Caobao Road station

-Caobao Road (漕宝路 (漕寶路, Cáobǎo Lù)) is an interchange station between Line 1 and Line 12 of the Shanghai Metro.
+Caobao Road (漕宝路 (Cáobǎo Lù)) is an interchange station between Line 1 and Line 12 of the Shanghai Metro.
 This station is part of the initial southern section of the line that opened on 28 May 1993 and is located in Xuhui District.
 The station became an interchange station with the arrival of Line 12 which entered operation on 19 December 2015.
 This station has been rumored to be haunted.